You just got your AR15, but if you’re new to the gun community, you may be lost, confused, and wondering to yourself…

 Holographic sights are also more durable than red dot sights.
 It can withstand more force and extreme weather and temperature conditions.

-And in contrast with red dots that are subject to parallax distortion, a holographic sight is parallax-free.
+In contrast with red dots that are subject to parallax distortion, a holographic sight is PARALLAX-FREE!

 Holographic sights are also more EXPENSIVE, reliant on batteries, and can only be mounted on medium-sized weapons.

-And speaking of battery reliance, a holographic sight can only last 500-1,000 hours at most.
-This is very low compared to the red sight of up to 50,000 hours.
+And speaking of battery reliance, a holographic sight can only last 500-1,000 hours at most, which is very low compared to the red sight of up to 50,000 hours.

 What Is a Scope?